El Paso Mass Shooter Admits To Police That He Was Targeting Mexicans

-The 21-year-old suspect who was arrested for carrying out a mass shooting attack at a Walmart in El Paso, Texas on Saturday that left 22 people dead and scores more injured admitted to police that his motive for the attack included the targeting of Mexicans.
+The 21-year-old suspect who was arrested for carrying out a mass shooting attack at a Walmart in El Paso, Texas, on Saturday that left 22 people dead and scores more injured admitted to police that his motive for the attack included the targeting of Mexicans.

 Many of the dead and wounded reportedly had Latino last names.
 Eight of the victims were Mexican nationals.